 - Update Tasks Across Multiple Projects—You need to update month-end tasks for processes for financial and billing metrics such as financial period closure, task budgets, percent complete, end dates, and other data points.
 The SUM allows you to update all desired tasks across multiple projects in a single blueprint to accelerate the monthly close processes such as invoicing, revenue recognition, and other financial processes on a deadline.

-The Smart Upload Manager currently supports the following Mavenlink objects:
+The Smart Upload Manager currently supports the following Kantata objects: